 Bloat in Dogs (Gastric Torsion)

-You may not be surprised that cancer is the leading cause of death in dogs, but if you are like most dog owners, you may have never even heard of the second leading cause: gastric torsion aka dog bloat.
-This emergency disorder occurs when a dog’s stomach fills with air, fluid, or food, and then twists or flips on its short axis, cutting off blood supply to and from the stomach and resulting in tissue death.
-After the stomach has flipped, gases in the stomach will continue to expand which can place pressure on arteries, veins, and organs.
+You may not be surprised that cancer is the leading cause of death in dogs, but if you are like most dog parents, you may have never even heard of the second leading cause: gastric torsion aka dog bloat.
+This disorder occurs when a dog’s belly fills with air, fluid, or food, and then twists or flips on its short axis, cutting off blood flow to and from the stomach and resulting in tissue death.
+After the stomach has flipped, gases in the abdomen will continue to expand which can place pressure on arteries, veins, and organs.
 Bloat, as gastric torsion is commonly referred as, is the precursor condition, before the stomach has flipped.
 Both instances are emergency situations that require immediate medical attention.
 Listed below are a few myths and the corresponding facts you should know about bloat.

 What It is, the Symptoms, and Treatment